php-school/learn-you-php/exercises/my-first-io/problem/problem.md

 Documentation on the `file_get_contents` function can be found by pointing your browser here:
   [http://php.net/manual/en/function.file-get-contents.php]()

-If you're looking for an easy way to count the number of newlines in a string, recall the PHP function `explode` can be used to turn a string into an array of substrings and that "\n" can be used as a delimiter.
+If you're looking for an easy way to count the number of newlines in a string, recall the PHP function `substr_count` can be used to count the number of substring occurrences.

 ----------------------------------------------------------------------